bcarruthers/garnet/README.md

 ## Background

-Garnet emerged from [Triverse](http://cragwind.com/blog/posts/grid-projectiles/), a 2D game under development where players build and command drone fleets in a large tri-grid world.
-The game serves as a performance testbed and ensures the library meets the actual needs of at least one moderately complex game.

 ECS is a common architecture for games, often contrasted with OOP inheritance.
 It focuses on separation of data and behavior and is typically implemented in a data-oriented way to achieve high performance.
 It's similar to a database, where component tables are related using a common entity ID, allowing systems to query and iterate over entities with specific combinations of components present.
 EC (entity-component) is a related approach that attaches behavior to components and avoids systems.